 Suggested citation for this collection

-New York Genealogical and Biographical Society, "The Record Full-text [The New York Genealogical and Biographical Record]” digital images, New York Genealogical and Biographical Society, (www.newyorkfamilyhistory.org), 2019.
+New York Genealogical and Biographical Society, "The Record [The New York Genealogical and Biographical Record]” database, New York Genealogical and Biographical Society, (www.newyorkfamilyhistory.org), 2019.